 If it turns out that the installation hasn't stalled be patient and wait for a few more hours.

-If your Mac freezes during software installation
+What to do if your Mac freezes during software installation

 If you're positive that the Mac isn't still working on updating your software then run through the following steps: